reedhedges/AMRISim/README.md

 robot.
 If no ROS master is detected, an option is presented to start roscore.
-The nodes currently have arbitrary names beginning with the prefix "AMRISim-" (but better naming may be added in the fututre, similar to how information about robots is logged and reported via Pioneer connection.)
+The nodes currently have arbitrary names beginning with the prefix "AMRISim-" (but better naming may be added in the future, similar to how information about robots is logged and reported via Pioneer connection.)
 See below for ROS topics.